 In previous years our students have had the opportunity to visit fashion capitals of the world such as Milan, Tokyo and New York.

 All the study trips are optional and the costs vary year on year.
 Typically, this is approximately £800 for New York, and £400 for European trips (Milan, Amsterdam, Sweden).
-In the final year you will be required to purchase your final collection materials, price dependant on materials selected.

 Methods of Learning